ergogen/ergogen-docs/docs/points.md

   :::caution
   It's important that shifting happens according to the current rotation of the point.
-  By default, a 0° rotation is "looking right", so that positive `x` shifts move it to the right, negative `x` shifts to the left, positive `y` shifts up, negative `y` shifts down.
+  By default, a 0° rotation is "looking up", so that positive `x` shifts move it to the right, negative `x` shifts to the left, positive `y` shifts up, negative `y` shifts down.
-  But if r=90° (so the point is "looking down", as rotation works clockwise), then a positive `x` shift would move it downward.
+  But if r=90° (so the point is "looking left", as, remember, rotation works counter-clockwise), then a positive `x` shift would move it upward.
   :::

 - **`rotate`** is a kind of *post*-rotation after shifting, as opposed to how `orient` was the *pre*-rotation.